grafana/loki/docs/troubleshooting.md

 ## Connecting to a promtail pod to troubleshoot

-Say you are missing logs from your nginx pod and want to investigate promtail.
+First check *Troubleshooting targets* section above, if that doesn't help answer your questions you can connect to the promtail pod to further investigate.

 In your cluster if you are running promtail as a daemonset, you will have a promtail pod on each node, to figure out which promtail you want run: